kusaridev/guac-ingest/README.md

 # GUAC action

-Github Action for ingesting SBOMs and Attestations into [GUAC](https://github.com/guacsec/guac) as part of your github workflow.
+This Action ingests SBOMs and Attestations into [GUAC](https://github.com/guacsec/guac) as part of your github workflow.
 Authentication is provided by GitHub's OIDC provider and a specified auth token provider.
 This will enable quick and easy integration to your GUAC